mocko-app/mocko/README.md

 | redis.database      | Redis database                                                                                               | 0                                        |

 ### Docker Compose standalone mode
-Copy the `./mocko-proxy/mocks.hcl` file to your project root and add this service to your compose:
+Create a mocks folder in your project containing the [hcl mock definitions](https://github.com/gabriel-pinheiro/mocko/tree/master/mocko-proxy/examples) and add this service to your compose:
 ```yaml
 version: '2'